 Managing Pre-Law Stress: Finding a Healthy Outlet

-Both your brain and your body need to take a break from the work of your law school applications — bingeing episodes, surfing the internet, and scrolling through social media posts can only get you so far (and sitting on the couch doesn’t exactly switch gears for your body).
+Both your brain and your body need to take a break from the work of your law school applications — bingeing episodes, playing video games, and scrolling through social media posts can only get you so far (and sitting on the couch doesn’t exactly switch gears for your body).
 There are so many healthy ways to refresh yourself, and you’ll have to find what works for you.
 Many of you have probably already developed a great habit of working out.
 I’ve also heard from many students that playing music or painting help them relax and refresh.

 And of course, for many people, simply socializing with friends can provide the outlet you need to recharge yourself.
 Maybe even think about unplugging when you do so—it never hurts to get away from all the screens for a while.